 In SCUSD, 14 schools have an Unduplicated Pupil Percentage (UPP) below 55% and 54 schools have an Unduplicated Pupil Percentage (UPP) above 55% (This does not include dependent charter schools).
 The additional concentration grant add-on funding will be used to provide additional staffing support to high-needs schools (those with Unduplicated Pupil Percentages above 55%).
-This will be primarily used to provide additional certificated staffing (salaries/benefits), including maintenance of positions that have been established with COVID relief funding that has been exhausted and providing additional staffing support as needs are identified.
-These funds have been aligned to LCAP Action 2.9 (Additional staffing for high needs school sites) and are reflected in the projected expenditures for that action.
+This will be primarily used to provide additional certificated staffing (salaries/benefits), including maintenance of positions that have been provided with COVID relief funding that has been exhausted and providing additional staffing support as needs are identified.